SO18 - Harefield, Midanbury and Townhill Park

 How the Big Local area approached delivery

 Membership of the partnership changed over time but was mostly formed of residents and volunteers.
-Two residents were employed part-time as Big Local workers from the start and were joined by local youth workers for a few years.
-Towards the end of the programme, a community gardener also joined the team.
-This support alongside consistent chairing (with two chairs), enabled the partnership to be creative, and to become more confident in decision-making.
+Two residents were employed part-time as Big Local workers from the start, supported at different stages by project-specific staff including youth workers and a community gardener.
+One worker remained in post for the duration of the programme, and with only two chairs over its lifetime, the partnership felt this consistency enabled the group to be creative and become more confident in decision-making.

 The Big Local workers fostered good communication across the neighbourhoods with physical and digital newsletters, and regular social media posts.
 SO18 Big Local became an important point of contact in the community as the Big Local workers and partnership members built their knowledge of community needs.

-Halfway through the programme the partnership explored setting up as a Charitable Incorporated Organisation (CIO), but decided against it for several reasons, including that the area was not a single community.
-Towards the end of the Big Local funding, the partnership affirmed this decision.
-They worked to sustain their achievements and legacy by supporting and forming new small community groups to carry on their work, and by partnering with organisations well placed for delivery.
-For example, a residents’ group Townhill Regeneration is Leaving Legacy (THRILL) took on the running of the Townhill Park Regeneration Forum and a community organisation (Oasis) took on the Harefield Hub.
+Halfway through the programme the partnership explored setting up as a Charitable Incorporated Organisation (CIO), but decided against it for several reasons, including that the area was not seen as a single community by residents.
+Instead, they focused on sustaining their achievements and legacy by supporting new and existing community groups and partnering with organisations to continue delivery.
+This included transferring the Harefield Hub lease to another community organisation (Oasis) on the same terms, to ensure it remained a community asset.
+A residents’ group set up by the partnership, Townhill Regeneration is Leaving Legacy (THRILL), took on the running of the Townhill Park Regeneration Forum.
 The partnership’s approach ensured that their work joined efforts up and forged new collaborations between organisations.

 A colourful cake with buttercream piping which says: 'It's a wrap!
 Anything is possible when you come together as one big jigsaw.'

-SO18 It’s a wrap celebration cake (credit: Michael J Hogan)
+SO18 Big Local It’s a wrap! celebration cake (credit: Michael J Hogan)

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.